altedra/ODAlchemy/README.md

 # python-odata

-A simple library for read/write access to OData services.
+This is a Microsoft Graph specific simple library for read/write access to OData services.

 - Supports OData version 4.0
 - Requires JSON format support from the service